kool-engine/kool/README.md

 Finally, we want to load a glTF 2.0 model.
 Resources are loaded via the `Assets` object.
 Since resource loading functions suspend until the resource is loaded (or loading has failed), we need to launch a coroutine, which does the model loading.
-We do that using the `Scene.launchOnFrontend` extension functions, which launches the coroutine on the scene's own coroutine context and makes sure that the loading runs in sync with the render loop (by using `Dispatchers.Frontend`) so that we can directly add our loaded model to the scene after it is loaded.
+We do that using the scene's own `coroutineScioe`, which makes sure that the loading runs in sync with the render loop (by using `KoolDispatchers.Frontend`) so that we can directly add our loaded model to the scene after it is loaded.

 By default, the built-in glTF parser creates shaders for all models it loads.
 The created shaders can be customized via a provided material configuration, which we use to pass the shadow and